epics-base/ci-scripts/README.md

 By including this repository as a Git Submodule, your module will always use an explicit commit, i.e. a fixed version of the scripts.
-That way, further development of these scripts cannot break your setup.
+That ensures that further development of these scripts cannot break your setup.

 ## Travis-CI

 ### Features

- -  Compile against different version of EPICS Base
+ -  Compile against different branches or releases of EPICS Base
  -  Use different versions of compilers (gcc, clang)
  -  Cross-compile for Windows 32bit using MinGW and WINE
  -  Cross-compile for RTEMS 4.9 and 4.10